 Third-party service contract providers act completely independently of your manufacturer.
 This brings some risk along with them: Unlike buying an extended warranty from Ford or Hyundai, you need to research a third-party provider to make sure the company is trustworthy.

 However, vetting third-party providers doesn’t take long (we’ve already done it for you in this article), and if you do find a provider you like, you often have far more flexibility regarding your repairs.
-CARCHEX, for example, has a gigantic network of service providers across the United States, so it’s much more likely that you can get your car repaired at your favorite local store and still be covered.
+Endurance, for example, has a gigantic network of service providers across the United States, so it’s much more likely that you can get your car repaired at your favorite local store and still be covered.

 The Best Vehicle Service Contract Providers

-CARCHEX has been in business for 20 years now and maintains an A+ rating with the Better Business Bureau (BBB).
+CARCHEX has been in business for over 20 years now and maintains an A+ rating with the Better Business Bureau (BBB).
 It has been endorsed by major brands like Edmunds.com, Kelley Blue Book, and CARFAX and has received numerous recognitions, including:

 - Thoroughly Reviewed 2017 Top Pick